Jieli12/oldJieli12.github.io/_posts/2020-06-30-academic-website.md

 ![](/images/posts/creating-website/fork.png)

 After a brief wait (and an amusing GIF), you'll land at your forked copy of the repo.
 If you look closely, you'll notice that the name in the top left has changed.
 Where it originally said "academicpages/academicpages.github.io" it should now read "\<yourusername\>/academicpages.github.io".
-As you can see below, for me this is now "jayrobwilliams/academicpages.github.io".
+As you can see below, for me this is now "Jieli12/academicpages.github.io".
 We need to change this!
 Not just so people know that this is your website, but to get it online.
 Click the Settings button with the <i class="fa fa-fw fa-cog" aria-hidden="true"></i> icon (highlighted in green below).

 ![](/images/posts/creating-website/settings.png)

 This will, unsurprisingly, take you to the Settings page.
 The very first option (highlighted in green below) is the repository name, and that's all we need to worry about now.
-It should look like this, with \<yourusername\> in place of jayrobwilliams before the .github.io.
+It should look like this, with \<yourusername\> in place of Jieli12 before the .github.io.
 Now, we need to change the repository name to \<yourusername\>.github.io.
 It's important that the first part of the repo name *exactly* match your GitHub username, or you'll run into trouble later when putting your website online.

 ![](/images/posts/creating-website/rename.png)

-In my case, I renamed the repo to "jayrobwilliams.github.io" because my GitHub username is jayrobwilliams.
+In my case, I renamed the repo to "Jieli12.github.io" because my GitHub username is Jieli12.

 ![](/images/posts/creating-website/renamed.png)